 The EMT-Refresher is designed to meet the needs of EMT's in all settings and skill levels required for recertification.
 Upon completion, the participant will be issued a Certification of Completion.
-The current course is taught on Saturdays, and includes all topics necessary for NREMT recertification standards.
+Registration forms are provided for all refresher dates.
+Refresher classes meet the requirements for national EMS re-credentialing at the EMR, EMT, AEMT, and Paramedic levels as required by the National Registry of Emergency Medical Technicians and the State of Mississippi-Bureau of EMS.